mgechev/blog.mgechev.com/_drafts/tree-shaking-angular2-application-rollup-javascript.md

 }
 ```

-Our target version here is `es2015` in order to allow us to transpile our TypeScript application to ES2015 modules.
+Our target version here is `es2015` in order to transpile the TypeScript application to an ES2015 one, with ES2015 modules.

 Now we can explore the `rollup` script: